jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 - Python.
 - Ruby.
 - Packer Builder.
+- **Docker**
   - Single Container Docker.
   - Multi-container Docker.
   - Preconfigured Docker.
 - If not supported, we can write our custom platform (advanced).

 # 4. Deployment options for updates